Afghanistan: Fighting rages as Taliban besiege three key cities

 The EU's special envoy for Afghanistan, Tomas Niklasson, said he believed the war was set to get much worse.

-He told the BBC's chief international correspondent, Lyse Doucet, that he feared the Taliban way of thinking now was "something they had in the past - re-establishing... their Islamic emirate".
+He said he feared the Taliban way of thinking now was "something they had in the past - re-establishing... their Islamic emirate".

-One MP in Kandahar told the BBC the city was at serious risk of falling, with tens of thousands of people already displaced and a humanitarian disaster looming.

-Thousands have been displaced in Kandahar, amid fighting between the army and the Taliban

 And the former head of the British Armed Forces, Gen David Richards, warned the international withdrawal could result in the collapse of the Afghan army's morale, leading to Taliban control and possibly a renewed international terrorist threat.